Nano Dimension's Chairman and - GuruFocus.com

-Senior CTO Answers Questions about Technological Development and Advancements in Product, Software, and Artificial Intelligence

-Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Nick Geddes, Senior Chief Technology Officer of the Company, discusses advancements across the Company’s technology portfolio with Yoav Stern, Chairman and Chief Executive Officer of the Company.
+Waltham, Mass., March 23, 2023 (GLOBE NEWSWIRE) -- Nano Dimension Ltd. ( NNDM, “Nano Dimension” or the “Company”), a leading supplier of Additively Manufactured Electronics (“AME”) and multi-dimensional polymer, metal & ceramic Additive Manufacturing (“AM”) 3D printers, released a video in which Yoav Stern, Chairman and Chief Executive Officer of the Company, explains in Hebrew the falsity and the invalidity of the shareholder vote called by Bistricer’s Murchinson Ltd. (“Murchinson”), the fake news created as a result, and how other stakeholders in Israel have been misled.

+Click here for Part 1 in Hebrew: Yoav explains the falsity and fakeness of the Bistricer’s Murchinson shareholder meeting: https://youtu.be/wV2ZIaN08_Y

+Click here for Part 2in Hebrew: Yoav continues on fake news and questionable partnership: https://youtu.be/0EK57zdulUU

 About Nano Dimension